ramhee98/MoodleUpdater/README.md

 2. **Database Backup**:
    - Dump the Moodle database to a `.sql` file in the directory specified in `config.ini`.
    - Database credentials are read from the `config.php` file if `read_db_from_config` is enabled in `config.ini`.
 Otherwise, credentials specified in `config.ini` are used, password is requested by the user.
+   - Before dumping, the script asks if the database should be restarted.
+   - If restarted, a **2-second pause** is added to ensure the database is fully initialized before proceeding.

 3. **Git Operations**:
    - Clone the Moodle repository.